-Though there were lots of successes and failures, our team could have become producing the proper software gradually through these approaches described above.
-Through this project, I had marshaled the ideas to drive streamlining, learning and collaboration in the software product development team via technical base like automation.
-It is really the additional possibilities of automation and techniques.
-Currently it is usual to use the idea “Technology-Driven Development” as a way of growing the agile culture in our teams and organizations.
+Though there were many successes and failures, our team was able to produce the proper software gradually by implementing the approaches described above.
+Through this project, I marshaled the ideas of streamlining, learning and collaboration in the software product development team via technical practices like automation.
+Automation and the other techniques described provide indeed these additional possibilities.
+Currently “Technology-Driven Development” is the preferred way for growing the agile culture in our teams and organizations.

-CI/CD: Aiming release automation and The start of collaboration
+CI/CD: Aiming for release automation and for collaboration

-When I joined the project, it was very slow in whole.
-I investigated the project at first and found that there were so many manual release operations.
-There had been around 3 change requests per week then.
-Developers needed to do regression test manually and it took around 4.0 hours each time.
-Developers needed to install the latest application to each stakeholder’s device and it took around 0.5 hours each time.
-A whopping 13.5 hours had been consumed every week for manual release at that time.
-Operation mistakes had been increasing and some developers had fallen sick.
-It was necessary to reduce manual release operations immediately to make the team sustainable.
+When I joined the project, the performance was very low.
+When analyzing the project, I found that producing the release was done manually.
+There were about three change requests per week.
+Developers performed regression testing manually which took about four hours each time.
+They had to install the latest application on each stakeholder’s device which took about half an hour each time.
+A total of 13.5 hours were consumed weekly for releasing manually at that time.
+Operational errors increased and some developers became sick.
+It was necessary to reduce manual release operations immediately in order to sustain the team.

-On the other hand, team members and stakeholders had clearly argued in a circle.
-They did not have the clear vision and requirements from the beginning because the product was a whole new one.
-Additionally, they were not able to get the progress information in a timely manner.
-Therefore I intended to use the working software as a common base for shared understanding among them.
-I thought the working software would help them clarify vision and requirements, and give them the progress intuitively.
+On the other hand, team members and stakeholders had been going in circles.
+There was no clear vision and no requirements at the beginning because the product was a whole new one.
+Additionally, they were not able to get the information about the progress in a timely manner.
+Therefore I intended to use the working software for creating a shared understanding.
+I thought the working software would help to clarify the vision and the requirements, while providing status updates.

-I intended to achieve both reducing manual release operation and creating the baseline of collaboration with each other by CI/CD.
-The team had some batch scripts that were able to support release operation partially.
-Additionally, one designer had investigated TestFlight [13], a tool for delivering beta smartphone applications to the restricted users, for making her work easily.
-I combined them via Jenkins.
-The figure below shows the mechanism of CI/CD that I implemented.
+I intended to achieve both the reduction of manual release operations and the improvement of the collaboration by applying CI/CD.
+The team had some batch scripts that supported the release operations partially.
+Additionally, one designer had investigated in TestFlight [13], a tool for delivering beta smartphone applications for restricted users, which simplified the work.
+We combined both using Jenkins.
+The figure below shows the mechanism of CI/CD that we implemented.

 Fig. 1.
-The mechanism of CI/CD we implemented.
-We streamlined the work and used the working software as a measure for shared understanding by this mechanism.
+The implementation of CI/CD: Streamlining the work and using working software as a measure for creating a shared understanding.

-I installed and ran Jenkins on my PC from the standpoint of quick implementation.
-If the developer commits programs to Stash (the same as GitHub in our company), Jenkins detects it, builds application, and releases it to all stakeholders’ devices automatically via TestFlight.
-It means every members and stakeholders can use the latest application anytime and anywhere.
+As can be seen in Fig. 1, I installed and ran Jenkins on my PC for providing a quick implementation.
+If a developer commits a program to Stash (comparable to GitHub), Jenkins detects it, builds the application, and releases it to all stakeholders’ devices automatically via TestFlight.
+This means all team members and stakeholders can use the latest application anytime, anywhere.
 We demonstrated the latest application at the daily scrum every morning.
 We were able to get fast feedback from the business analyst and designers.
-The stakeholders and members were able to know the progress via working software.
-We really used the working software as a measure for shared understanding.
+The stakeholders and team members were able to know about the progress via the working software.
+Thus, we used the working software as a measure for creating a shared understanding.

-After implementing CI/CD, it took only 15 minutes per week for releasing application.
-It was obviously effective for streamlining our work.
-I also gained the cooperation of stakeholders to proceed agile and automation more.
-I could go ahead with test automation.
+After implementing CI/CD, it took only 15 minutes per week for releasing the application.
+Obviously we streamlined the work effectively.
+Moreover, the stakeholders provided their support for agile and automation.
+We could start with implementing test automation.
 Additionally, one developer taught designers how to use Stash.
-After that, designers could also push the new design through our CI/CD mechanism.
-It was a good example of voluntary collaboration.
+After that, designers could also push the new design through the CI/CD mechanism.
+This was a good example for voluntary collaboration.